 Share these Resources

 Doing It is a CDC national HIV testing and prevention campaign to motivate all adults to get tested for HIV and know their status.

 Read the CDC’s feature about women, HIV and NWGHAAD.

 Learn about the Epidemic

 Learn the HIV/AIDS Basics.
 Know the Facts, Take Care of Yourself.

 Visit womenshealth.gov for health resources related to women and girls.

-Read and share the PEFPAR Blueprint: Creating an AIDS-free Generation (PDF, 2.6 MB) and fact sheet.
+Read and share the PEFPAR Blueprint: Creating an AIDS-free Generation (PDF, 2.6 MB).

 Learn more about PEPFAR.